-All organisations should have a mission statement or a vision, stating clearly their future and illustrating the flavour of the business.
-We have all seen mission statements framed neatly in reception areas or featured in big and bold letters in a prominent place on a company’s website.
+All organisations should have a mission statement or a vision.
+So stating clearly their future and illustrating the flavour of the business.
+We have all seen mission statements framed neatly in reception areas.
+Or featured in big and bold letters in a prominent place on a company’s website.
 These mission statements may sound impressive, but has the entire business actually bought into these statements?

-For an example of “building a shared business vision” check out the case study about Foundation on my case studies page http://www.outsideinmanagement.co.uk/case-study-5/ .
+For an example of “building a shared business vision” check out the case study about Foundation on my case studies page Building a Shared Vision .